 Choosing the right bank for your business is more than just deciding where to make deposits.
 A centralized checking account is essential for making company purchases, payments, and deposits, so you’ll want to find the best business checking account to manage your finances.
-Particularly if this is the first bank account connected to your business, it’s really important to find a bank that meets your current needs and will support your growth later on.
+Particularly if this is the first business bank account connected to your business, it’s really important to find a bank that meets your current needs and will support your growth later on.

 U.S. Bank is a popular option for small business owners, especially in the Midwest and West, because their financial product offerings tend to have low fees and straightforward terms.
 U.S. Bank can be a solution for business owners in need of a checking account with low costs.
 You can use the U.S. Bank locator to find out if one of the 3,000 branches in 26 states is near you.